MaDHouSe79/mh-lootpeds/README.md

 - put the `qb-lootpeds` in `resources/[qb]/qb-lootpeds`
 - open F8 type `refresh`
 - ater refresh type `ensure qb-lootpeds` or you can restart the server.
+- don't the admin command to enable or disable the loot system.

 ## Admin Command